jacopok/jacopok.github.io/_projects/rehear.md

 signal is available right away.
 What happens if we relax this assumption?

-Current ideas are to involve particle filters or Kalman filters in order to have something like a continuously-updating representation of the posterior distribution.
+We might involve particle filters or Kalman filters in order to have something like a continuously-updating representation of the posterior distribution.

+But, for the next observing run this is not the first thing to look at.
+We already have an early-warning alert pipeline; we just need to make communication with telescopes efficient, and in order to do so we need to make simulations.